 Students are expected to behave in a well disciplined and courteous manner while in attendance.
-The following will not be tolerated under any circumstances and may lead to disciplinary action up to and including termination from the program:
+The following will not be tolerated in our classes under any circumstances and may lead to disciplinary action (some might only apply to in-person classes):

 - Verbal or physical threats or physical contact with staff or other students.

 - Sale, possession or use of alcohol or illegal substances.

 - Stealing or defacing public or personal property.